- The altar by the oak tree at Moreh near Shechem

 Genesis 22:9, when they came to the place of which God had told him, Abraham built the altar there and laid the wood in order and bound Isaac his son and laid him on the altar, on top of the wood.

-This last altar was the highest worship Abraham would give to God.
-On this altar he laid his own son, Isaac, ready to be slaughtered and sacrificed as a burnt offering to make a pleasing aroma to the Lord.
-Leviticus 8:28, Numbers 29: 2, 6.
-On this altar also lies Abraham’s faith which believed that God DEFINITELY will provide!
-Genesis 22:8, Romans 4:17 (& 18-21).
-And because he believed, he dared to let go of his own son for the One who had promised him, I will make you a great nation.
-Genesis 12: 1, Romans 4:18.
+This final altar represented the highest form of worship that Abraham could offer to God.
+On this altar, he was prepared to sacrifice his own son, Isaac, as a burnt offering to create a pleasing aroma for the Lord (Leviticus 8:28, Numbers 29:2,6).
+It was also on this altar that Abraham’s faith lay, a faith that firmly believed that God would provide (Genesis 22:8, Romans 4:17, 18-21).
+Because of this belief, he was willing to let go of his own son and trust in the One who had promised him, I will make you a great nation.
+(Genesis 12:1, Romans 4:18).

-The altar is worship but it wouldn’t be called as one if nothing would be sacrificed on it.
-Much of our thanksgiving, praise, and worship comes only from our mouth, not a real act of faith that was born from a sincere heart that believes.
-We would never really want to give, to offer a sacrifice, or to let go, and give in, to forgive, and not retaliate.
-However, if we dare to put everything on the altar, to let go, to choose Him more than anything else, to make him number one and even as everything in our life, then God who tests the heart (Jeremiah 17:10, Proverbs 21:2) will find us like Abraham (2 Chronicles 16:9).
-And He will not only promise, but swear!
-Genesis 22:16.
+An altar is only truly considered an act of worship when something is sacrificed on it.
+Often, our expressions of thanksgiving, praise, and worship come only from our mouths, lacking a real act of faith that stems from a sincere heart that believes.
+However, if we dare to offer everything on the altar, to let go, to choose Him above all else, to make Him the number One in our lives, then God, who tests the heart (Jeremiah 17:10, Proverbs 21:2), will find us like Abraham (2 Chronicles 16:9).
+And He will not only make promises but swear by them (Genesis 22:16).

 Abraham’s altars